fastlane/docs/docs/actions.md

-  `force` | Renew the provisioning profiles every time you run match `skip_confirmation` | Disables confirmation prompts during nuke, answering them with yes `shallow_clone` | Make a shallow clone of the repository (truncate the history to 1 revision) `force_for_new_devices` | Renew the provisioning profiles if the device count on the developer portal has changed `skip_docs` | Skip generation of a README.md for the created git repository `platform` | Set the provisioning profile's platform to work with (i.e. ios, tvos)
+  `force` | Renew the provisioning profiles every time you run match `skip_confirmation` | Disables confirmation prompts during nuke, answering them with yes `shallow_clone` | Make a shallow clone of the repository (truncate the history to 1 revision) `clone_branch_directly` | Clone just the branch specified, instead of the whole repo.
+This requires that the branch already exists.
+Otherwise the command will fail
+  `force_for_new_devices` | Renew the provisioning profiles if the device count on the developer portal has changed `skip_docs` | Skip generation of a README.md for the created git repository `platform` | Set the provisioning profile's platform to work with (i.e. ios, tvos)